 “By the end of 8 months, I want to implement automated processes for all lab tests that can be done faster and cost-effectively.
 This will allow us to work faster and more efficiently while maintaining our high-quality standards.”

-Specific: This goal outlines what you need to do (implement automated processes) and how long it should take (8 months).
+S: This outlines what you need to do (implement automated processes) and how long it should take (8 months).

 4. Reduce Waste Output